Fayetteville Technical Community Collge

 Modes of Assessment:

-8 to 15 Short-answer questions (depending on 8-week or 16-week course) and one comprehensive essay during the last assessment.
+8 to 15 Short-answer questions (depending on an 8-week or 16-week course) and one comprehensive essay during the last assessment.

 (1) Welcome Module Quiz P/F